 Express Scripts ATTN: Commercial Claims P.O.
-Box 14711 Lexington, KY 40512-4711

-Participating pharmacies usually have claims forms, but, if the participating pharmacy does not have claim forms, claim forms and Member Services are available by calling 1-800-803-2523.
+Box 14711 Lexington, KY 40512-4711 participating pharmacy does not have claim forms, claim forms and Member Services are available by calling 1-800-803-2523.
 Mail your claim, with the appropriate portion completed by the pharmacist, to the pharmacy benefits manager within 90 days of the date of purchase.
 If it is not reasonably possible to submit the claim within that time frame, an extension of up to 12 months will be allowed.